Chart Color Schemes

 Broken Hill hosts an older demographic, ranking in the top quartile nationwide

 Broken Hill's median age is 44 years, similar to the Rest of NSW's 43 and above the national average of 38 years.
-Compared to the Rest of NSW, Broken Hill has a higher proportion of residents aged 25-34 (12.9%) but fewer residents aged 45-54 (10.2%).
-Between the 2021 Census and now, the population aged 35-44 has increased from 10.7% to 11.8%, while the 55-64 age group has decreased from 14.6% to 13.0% and the 45-54 age group has dropped from 11.4% to 10.2%.
-By 2041, Broken Hill's population is expected to see significant shifts in its age composition.
-The 85+ age group is projected to grow by 22%, reaching 654 people from the current 535.
-This demographic aging will be led by residents aged 65 and older, who represent all of the anticipated growth.
-Conversely, both the 0-4 and 45-54 age groups are expected to decrease in numbers.
+Compared to the Rest of NSW, Broken Hill has a higher percentage of residents aged 25-34 (12.9%) but fewer residents aged 45-54 (10.2%).
+Between the 2021 Census and now, the population aged 35-44 has grown from 10.7% to 11.8%, while the 55-64 age group has declined from 14.6% to 13.0% and the 45-54 age group has dropped from 11.4% to 10.2%.
+By 2041, Broken Hill's age composition is expected to change significantly.
+The number of residents aged 85 and over will grow by 22%, reaching 654 from 535.
+This demographic aging trend means that residents aged 65 and older will represent all the anticipated growth.
+Conversely, both the 0-4 and 45-54 age groups are expected to decrease in number.